yuhoo0302/dclp/ReadMe.md

 # Interface for the CLP

-this code contains the interface to diagnose CL (Cleft Lip) and CLP (Cleft Lip and Palate) from normal conditions.
+This code contains the interface to diagnose CL (Cleft Lip) and CLP (Cleft Lip and Palate) from normal conditions.

 ## 1. Environment